cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-15-can-play.md

 ## Query Handling

 So let's see what needs to be done to answer the player's query, in `x/checkers/keeper/grpc_query_can_play_move.go`.
-Here, you make a difference in errors between:
+Here, you differentiate between two types of errors:

 * Those that relate to the move, in which case you give a reason.
 * Those that relate to the impossibility of testing the move, in which case you return an error.